pjflanagan/cross-word-cubes/README.md

 2. Test possible arangements of cubes for each roll.
 I'm unsure how to do this but most likeley will be finding sets of valid words within the roll and then aranging those sets at valid intersections.

+## Files
+- cubes.txt are the cubes used in the game.
+Faces are ordered by value but the cubes are in no particular order.
+The cube with 2 h's might be incorrect.
+- scores.txt value of each letter used in the game in alphabetical order.